 As aspiring readers and writers, we will:

-In R.E we will reflecting on this half term's value of 'Love' .
+In R.E we will reflecting on this half term's value of 'Peace' .

-In Maths, we will exploring the relationship between number and place value, before moving onto money and ending the half term on addition and subtraction.
+In Maths, we will exploring the relationship between addition and subtraction before ending the half term on measures and length.
+We will also look at Roman Numerals.